As children get older, you’ll soon begin to ask yourself, “what are age-appropriate chores my kids can do?”

 Another benefit that comes from kids doing age-appropriate chores is that they have the freedom to learn how to be a responsible adult while still in the safety of their own homes and surrounded by family.

 As with many lessons in life, having a safe place to ask questions, make mistakes and succeed is important.
 This is no different for kids.

 Chores may seem like such inconsequential things, but they do help shape kids into responsible adults.
 They may complain about it now, but they’ll thank you later.

 With every age brings a different set of responsibilities and capabilities.
-We’ve gathered the best lists of household chores kids can do.
+We’ve gathered our best lists of age-appropriate chores kids can do.
 Some tasks can be daily, some weekly and some monthly.

 - Age appropriate chores for toddlers – Repetition is key at this age.
 Most toddlers and preschoolers think helping out around the house is fun so take advantage of this time and have them help you do chores over and over again.
 They’ll soon catch on and will be delighted to help.

 - Age appropriate chores for 6 and 7 year olds – All the repetition from previous years starts to pay off around these ages.
-You can let go of the reigns a bit more and watch them soar as mini housekeepers.
+You can let go of the reigns a bit more and watch them soar as mini housekeeping helpers.